akash3444/basecn/CONTRIBUTING.md

-# Contributing to FloorUI
+# Contributing to basecn

-Thank you for your interest in contributing to FloorUI!
+Thank you for your interest in contributing to basecn!
 We welcome contributions from the community and are excited to see what you'll bring to the project.

 ## 🚀 Getting Started